Al Bashevkin, HRR Interim Executive Director

 Founder of the Hoosic River Revival, Judy has led and participated in many community projects, and has worked professionally as a French teacher, Conference Director, Publishing Sales Manager and a consultant.
 She has a B.A. from Skidmore College and a Master’s in Public Administration from the Kennedy School of Government at Harvard.

-Currently employed as Green Business Engineer with the Center for EcoTechnology, a non-profit organization supporting sustainability efforts in energy and waste reduction.
+Currently pursuing issues and opportunities in sustainable energy.
 Jake holds a Master’s of Science in Mechanical Engineering from Boston University, and a BS in Business Administration from Miami University.

 Co-founder and former President of Develop North Adams, which is now the N. A. Chamber of Commerce, Brian is committed to building North Adams through growth in the private sector.
 A member of the N. A. Planning Board, he works as a technology director for J. F. Griffin, an outdoor sporting company.